aleksandarstojkovski/Adaptive_Huffman_Encoding_FGK/README.md

 Test for SUPSI project

 # utils
- hex dump of a file
+ hexadecimal dump of a file
 ```
 hexdump out.compressed
 ```